scottfrederick/springdoclet/README.markdown

 There are a number of enhancements that will be made to the doclet, including:

-  + Create a stylesheet, and allow it to be overridden as an option
   + Make class references links to Javadocs
   + Support additional Spring artifacts (e.g. @Autowired, @Aspect)